 When trying to maintain a habit, it helps if you regularly get positive feedback.
 That’s great for your primal brain: The more attractive something is, the more likely you are to make it a habit.
-So, pair this new habit with behaviors you find appealing.
+So, pair this new habit with behaviours you find appealing.

-- Allow yourself to listen to your favorite podcast while you go for a walk.
+- Allow yourself to listen to your favourite podcast while you go for a walk.
 Treat yourself to a warm bath with a book if you want to go to bed earlier, instead of spending the evening scrolling through your phone.

 - List the advantages of a good habit (or the disadvantages of not adopting this habit).
 This way, you’ll make the habit more attractive.
 The same is true in reverse: Write down the disadvantages of a bad habit (or the advantages of not following it).
 This way, you’ll make the habit much less attractive.

 3. Make it easy